KamitaniLab/GenericObjectDecoding/README.md

 ## Data (fMRI data and visual features)
 The fMRI data for five subjects (training, test_perception, and test_imagery) and visual features (CNN1-8, HMAX1-3, GIST, and SIFT) are avairable from  <http://brainliner.jp/data/brainliner/Generic_Object_Decoding>.
 The fMRI data were saved according to the BrainDecoderToolbox2 format <https://github.com/KamitaniLab/BrainDecoderToolbox2>.

 For copyright reasons, we do not make the visual images used in our experiments publicly available on our server.
+You can directly download the images from URLs listed in the imageURL_training.txt and imageURL_test.txt.
-You can find the visual images from the ImageNet database (2011, fall release; <http://image-net.org/download-imageurls>) using the synset ID and image ID listed in imageID_training.csv and imageID_test.csv files.
+While most of the images can be donwloaded from the URL, some of the images have been deleted from the original URLs.
+In that case, you can find the visual images from the ImageNet database (2011, fall release; <http://image-net.org/download-imageurls>) using the synset ID and image ID listed in imageID_training.csv and imageID_test.csv files.
 The image ID is formatted as nxxxx_yyyy, where xxxx represents the WordNet ID (wnid) and yyyy represents the image ID.
 We will provide a script to automatically download images from the ImageNet in future.

 ## Demo code
 Currently, the codes used in the present study are available from the authors upon request.
 We will make the codes openly available soon.